Last Updated on October 6, 2024 by Maged kamel

 The graph will give us the value of f(x) = 0.
 Supposed to cross at +2 & -2.
 These two points are points of zero.
 How do we get these two points? we let f(x),or y=0 .
 We make bracketing (x^2-4 ), which will give us a multiplication of (x+2) *(x-2).
 We equate to zero, so( x= -2).

-We have these two zeros, + 2, and -2.
-In synthetic division, to get the zero of the function sometimes, we are guessing the value of the X. with -the so-called rational roots.
-In the next slide image, a representation of a function y=x^2-4 is required to determine the roots of that function.
+We have these two zeros, + 2 and -2.
+In synthetic division, sometimes, we guess the value of the X with the so-called rational roots to get the function’s zero.
+In the next slide image, a representation of a function y=x2-4 is required to determine its roots.

-This is a graphical representation of the solution of the function, which means it has a root or more, if one root is shown in the graph one point is shown for the curve of the function touching the x-axis with y=f(x)=0.
+This is a graphical representation of the function’s solution, which means it has a root or more.
+If one root is shown in the graph, one point is shown for the curve of the function touching the x-axis with y=f(x)=0.

-On the other hand, if there is no solution, then there will be no intersection of the function’s graph to the x-axis.
-This is a graphical representation of the solution of the function; the solution could be multiple points or only one point based on the number of intersections with the x-axis.
+On the other hand, if there is no solution, then the function’s graph will not intersect with the x-axis.
+This is a graphical representation of the function’s solution; based on the number of intersections with the x-axis, the solution could be multiple points or only one point.

 The next post is What is synthetic division?
 Numerical Analysis Part 2.